Celebrating National Telephone Day: From Rotary Phones to Cell Phones and Beyond

 2000-2019

 In 2007, the first iPhone made its debut, costing $600.
 There was already a frenzy for iPhones, and people lined up for days to get one.
 One buyer told Macworld at the time, “Today, I’ve got three things in my pocket,” referencing his iPod, PDA and cell phone.
-“Tomorrow, I’ll have one,” he adds.
+“Tomorrow, I’ll have one,” he added.

 The first-generation iPhone was lauded for its sleek design and intuitive touchscreen.
 However, not everyone was on board.
 The review in Wired commented about the cell phone’s cost, saying that it “isn’t worth the money,” and Blackberry fans ridiculed its lack of a physical keyboard.